nuts-foundation/nuts-workshops/kik-v/2-setup-triplestore.md

 make free VERSION=9.10.0
 ```

-this will build an image that you can use called reneh/triplestore:9.10.0-free.
+this will build an image that you can use.
+It's called reneh/triplestore:9.10.0-free.
 You can run the image now with

 ```bash